 Soil pollution is one of the biggest environmental problems on a global basis just like air pollution.
 The chief reason is the objects that have not been lost in nature for hundreds of years, such as batteries and nylon bags.
 Heavy metals used in the industry also lead to soil pollution.
-Not only do they harm nature, but also these kinds of garbage cause visual pollution.
+Not only do they harm nature, but these kinds of garbage also cause visual pollution.
 And nobody likes to eat fruits or vegetables grown up in dirty soils.
 So you can collect batteries or nylon bags whenever you see them on the ground and also you need to inform your group of friends.
 It will be the best beginning point for you.

 Is the Environmental Pollution Solvable?

-The reason why necessary steps are not taken is all about the habits.
+The reason why necessary steps are not taken is all about habits.
 So the key to saving our planet is to change our habits.
 For instance, if you are working, you may start to go to your job on a bus even if you have a car.
 Walking or riding a bicycle option will serve our planet in a better way.
-Not only will you stay healthy, but also reduce carbon emissions without spending any effort.
+Not only will you stay healthy, but you will also reduce carbon emissions without spending any effort.
 Another eco-friendly habit is using a towel to dry hair instead of a hairdryer.
 According to World Wide Fund for Nature (WWFN), a hairdryer is one of the most electricity-consuming devices.

 Using a towel will give you both vivid hair and reduce electric use, which is beneficial for the next generation of us.
 Unless the problem is solved, the world will likely become a unviable place for us.
 So, everyone ought to take responsibility and do their best.
 Besides, governments must implement strict laws to reduce environmental pollution for the next generation.
 Even if the pollutants varies country to country due to the geographical location, there are always ways to cope with environmental problems.

 Q1.
 What are the main types of environmental pollution?

 A1.
 The main types of environmental pollution are air, water, soil, and noise.